XanderXu/RealityShaderExtension/README.md

 RealityShaderExtension reproduce 28 Shader Graph nodes from Unity, and 28 Blueprint nodes from Unreal.
 It will be very useful if you convert shader effects from Unity or Unreal.

-RealityShaderExtension also contains 20+ color blend mode, and 8 colorspace conversion node.
+RealityShaderExtension also contains 20+ color blend mode,  8 colorspace conversion nodes, and 9 pixelize art nodes.

 ## Examples of nodes from Unreal